Clients

 | Nutrition | Nutrition-specific insights derived from recent logs |

-| Settings | Per-client settings: nutrition tracking type, check-in day, whether exercises and running modules are enabled |
+| Settings | Per-client settings: nutrition tracking type, check-in day, whether the exercises module is enabled |

 Compliance